 The process of burying ashes involves selecting an appropriate urn, deciding on a burial venue, and planning a meaningful ceremony to honour your loved one’s life.
 Ultimately, burying ashes provides a profound way to create a lasting tribute and a place for reflection and memorialisation.

-Where can an internment of ashes occur?
+Where can an interment of ashes occur?
 And what is the procedure?

 Whether it’s a traditional setting like a cemetery or a more unique option like a natural burial ground, there are different avenues available to honour the memory of the deceased.